 Yes, you can do both.
-However, the preference of an Elder/Community member that has agreed to open an event takes precedence.
+However, the preference of an Elder/community member that has agreed to open an event takes precedence.
 Ask them how they prefer to be introduced and if they are comfortable with a territorial acknowledgement being part of their introduction or the opening.
 If the event includes Indigenous peoples from many territories, the representative from the local Indigenous territory takes precedence.
 Respect how they wish to proceed.
 If at any point you feel you must choose between an opening or a territorial acknowledgement, go with an opening as it has more significance to the territory and to the community.
-We are currently developing a comprehensive guideline that explains the appropriate protocols when working with Indigenous peoples and communities.
+We have developed comprehensive guidelines explaining the appropriate protocols to follow when working with Indigenous Elders, Knowledge Keepers, and community members.

 In recognition of the work that was done by members of the Indigenous Directions Leadership Group in creating this territorial acknowledgement, it is recommended to cite it as follows: